swipswaps/objectiv-analytics/bach/docs/source/machine_learning.rst

 Bach and sklearn
 ================

-With Objectiv you can do all your analysis and Machine Learning directly on the raw data in your sql store.
+With Objectiv you can do all your analysis and Machine Learning directly on the raw data in your SQL database.
 This example shows in the simplest way possible how you can use Objectiv to create a basic feature set and use sklearn to do machine learning on this data set.
 We also have an example that goes deeper into feature engineering `here